Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Appendix: Details of the Experiment Settings

 \subsection{Datasets, backbones, and evaluation metrics}

 \textbf{Metrics.} We use three evaluation metrics: (1) Pearson correlation, (2) Spearman correlation, and (3) the area under the risk-coverage curve (AURC).
+The Pearson and Spearman correlations are computed between the uncertainty map and the voxel-wise registration error.
+These correlations are then averaged within each ROI and across the dataset to obtain instance-level and dataset-level correlation scores.
 The AURC is a scalar metric that quantifies the effectiveness of an uncertainty (or confidence) measure in identifying reliable predictions.
 It is computed from the risk–coverage curve, where coverage denotes the fraction of predictions retained after discarding the least confident ones, and risk denotes the corresponding prediction error on the retained set.
 By integrating risk over all coverage levels, the AURC summarizes how well uncertainty scores allow a trade-off between accuracy and coverage.
-Since we estimate a dense uncertainty map over each image pair, we compute the mean AURC over a set of image pairs.
+For each voxel, the prediction error is computed as the Euclidean (L2) norm between the predicted and ground-truth transformed positions, $\| \phi^{AB}(y) - \hat{\phi}^{AB}(y) \|_2 $ with $y\in\Omega^B$.

-\textbf{Datasets.} In the experiments, we prepare three datasets that cover brain MRI, cardiac MRI, and abdomen CT.
+\textbf{Datasets.} In the experiments, we prepare four datasets that cover brain MRI, cardiac MRI, and abdomen CT.
 These datasets are used for quantitative evaluations.
 In addition, we conduct case studies on Brats-Reg \citep{baheti2021brain} and Learn2Reg ThoraxCBCT \citep{hugo2016data, hugo2017longitudinal} datasets.

 \emph{Curated Brain MRI.} We collect a brain MRI dataset by randomly sampling 20 MRI images from 11 brain MRI repositories \ (ABIDE \citep{di2014autism}, ADHD200 \citep{brown2012adhd}, ADNI \citep{jack2008alzheimer,weiner2017alzheimer}, AIBL \citep{fowler2021fifteen}, FreeSurfer \citep{fischl2002whole}, COBRE \citep{mayer2013functional}, Chinese-HCP \citep{vogt2023chinese}, HCP \citep{van2012human}, ISBI2015 \citep{carass2017longitudinal}, MCIC \citep{gollub2013mcic}, OASIS3 \citep{lamontagne2019oasis}), leading to a 220 MRI volumes dataset.
 This curated dataset consists of highly heterogeneous populations, including healthy subjects (HCP, Chinese-HCP), dementia (OASIS3, ADNI3, AIBL, FreeSurfer), Autism Spectrum Disorder (ABIDE), Attention Deficit Hyperactivity Disorder (ADHD), Schizophrenia (COBRE, MCIC), and Multiple Sclerosis (ISBI2015).
 We use the whole dataset in the evaluation with a real transformation experiment, and use 110 images for the simulated transformation experiment.